twig-energy/stronk/README.md

 Units are a great way of using the type system to validate your code.

-Credit to https://www.foonathan.net/2016/10/strong-typedefs/ for a great amount of inspiration
+Credit to [Jonathan Müller](https://github.com/foonathan)'s [blogpost](https://www.foonathan.net/2016/10/strong-typedefs/) and [Jonathan Boccara](https://github.com/joboccara)'s [blogpost](https://www.fluentcpp.com/2016/12/08/strong-types-for-strong-interfaces/) - both of which has been great sources of inspiration.

 ## Current list of skills
 Skills adds functionality to your stronk types.
 We have implemented a number of generic skills which should help you get started.